ucm-lbqc/polypharm/docs/source/index.rst

 =====================================

-:py:mod:`polypharm` is an open source library written in Python to perform IFD and MM/GBSA calculations on different targets using a polypharmacological approach.
+:py:mod:`polypharm` is an open source library written in Python to perform induced fit docking (IFD) and MM/GBSA calculations on different targets using a polypharmacological approach.

 About
 -----